usnistgov/REFPROP-wrappers/README.md

 * [VB, VB.NET](http://trc.nist.gov/refprop/LINKING/Linking.htm#NETApplications)

 ## Contributing

-Users are welcome to contribute wrappers to other languages and environments, and efforts are underway to make the full REFPROP API accessible to many more languages through the use of SWIG wrappers

 Pull requests welcome!
 You will get credit for your contribution, and the thanks of the REFPROP user community.